-This is to certify that [clause 5.3]
+[clause 5.3]

-of set out below, to have and use an electrified fence or
+is the permit holder, subject to o the conditions set out b below, to have and use an electrified fence on

-from ntil this permit is transferred or cancelled.
+from 20 and until this p permit is transferred or cancelled.

-Dated thisday of
+Dated thisday of 20

 Authorised Person Shire of Northam

 Conditions of Permit:

-fence has been constructed; (b) upon the request of the local government; (c) within 14 days of a change in the owner of which the permit has been granted, not that change or those changes; (d) obtain the written consent of the local granteration, addition or other work relating comply with AS/NZS 3016:2002; and following construction of the fence, lodg a qualified electrician and comply with a construction of the fence. on on the land or premises on which the electrified int or an Authorised Person produce to him or her this rship or occupation of the land or premises in respect notify the local government in writing of the details of overnment prior to the commencement of any g to or affecting the electrified fence; ge with Western Power a certificate of installation from any requirements of Western Power regarding the
+fence has been construit upon the request of the permit; (c) within 14 days of a char of which the permit has that change or those ch obtain the written conse alteration, addition or ot comply with AS/NZS 30 following construction of a qualified electrician ar construction of the fence prominent position on the cted; local government or an inge in the ownership or a been granted, notify the anges; ent of the local governmenther work relating to or a 16:2002; and if the fence, lodge with Vind comply with any reques.
+Authorised Person produce to him or her this occupation of the land or premises in respect local government in writing of the details of ent prior to the commencement of any affecting the electrified fence; Vestern Power a certificate of installation from himments of Western Power regarding the

 Transfer by endorsement This permit is transferred to

+from and including the date of

-Dated thisday of
+Dated thisday of 20

 Authorised Person Shire of Northam